-An industry-standard 7-Way Wire Harness attached to your travel trailer provides 12 volt electrical current from your tow vehicle battery and electrical system to power travel trailer brakes, clearance lights, brake lights, turn signals, and tail lights.
-This harness, connector, wiring and lights must be in working order for your tow vehicle/trailer combination to operate safely and legally on public roads.
+A standard 7-Way Wire Harness attached to your travel trailer provides a connection to the 12 volt current from your tow vehicle battery.
+The 7-Way Harness provides battery power to the trailer electrical system, travel trailer brakes, clearance lights, brake lights, turn signals, and tail lights to the tow vehicle.
+The harness, connection, wiring and lights must be in working order for your tow vehicle and trailer to operate safely and legally on public roads.